 “They told us that Jagdip was in Leeds General Infirmary with serious head injuries and we needed to get there as soon as we could.

 This was the beginning of our whole world tipping off its axis and for everything to change beyond anything we could ever imagine.

-Jagdip, 19, had been punched by a man and hit his head on the concrete causing a traumatic brain injury.
+Jagdip, 19, had been punched by a man and as he fell, had hit his head on a concrete kerb, causing a traumatic brain injury.

 Majinder said when they arrived at the hospital, they were immediately taken to a waiting room.

 She said: “I remember walking up to where he was and there were so many machines.
 He had a tube in his mouth, more tubes in his arms, wires stuck to his chest and there were so many beeps and buzzes from the machines.

 “The most precious person in our lives was lying in front of us and there was nothing that we could do to help him.”

 The family sat in the waiting room for five days, hoping, praying, begging the doctors to save Jag’s life.
 Jag’s friends from university, from home and his family were all squashed into the small room willing him to pull through, to get better.

 But Jag never regained consciousness.